Tag Team (duo)

-Tag Team is an American hip hop/pop rap duo residing in Atlanta, Georgia.
-They are best known for their 1993 single "Whoomp!
-(There It Is)", which appeared in a number of advertisements, films, and TV shows.
-The duo is made up of Cecil Glenn (DC the Brain Supreme) and Steve Gibson (Steve Rolln).
+Tag Team is an American hip-hop/pop-rap duo residing in Atlanta, Georgia.
+They are known almost solely for their 1993 single "Whoomp!
+(There It Is)", which appeared in numerous advertisements, films, and television series.
+The duo is made up of Cecil Glenn (DC, the Brain Supreme) and Steve Gibson (Steve Rolln).

 In the early 1990s, Tag Team broke stereotypes about the hip-hop genre by demonstrating that there is more to hip-hop than inflammatory lyrics.
 The success of "Whoomp!
 (There It Is)" represented a milestone in the history of hip-hop because it has been enjoyed by culturally and generationally diverse audiences.

 History and legacy

 Formation

 DC Glenn and Steve Gibson grew up in Denver, Colorado.
 They met at Manual High School in 1982, where both pursued their musical interests.
 Gibson played drums in the jazz band and attended audio engineering classes at an early college education program, while Glenn sang as a tenor in Manual High School's Bolt Vibrations Chorus.

 They began to develop as hip-hop artists in their youth, but the musical style of Tag Team originated after they moved to Georgia and were exposed to the southern bass genre.
-In 1988, Gibson enrolled in the Art Institute of Atlanta to study studio engineering.
-Glenn followed shortly after, he had been attending Sacramento State University.
+In 1988, Gibson enrolled at the Art Institute of Atlanta to study studio engineering.
+Glenn followed shortly after; he had been attending Sacramento State University.
 It was in the South that the two were inspired by artists such as Success N Effect and Kilo Ali as they explored the roots of the Southern hip-hop genre.
 In 1990, Gibson and Glenn released their first 12-inch single, "Strictly Political", as The Tag Team Crew.